sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

     FROM
        `bigquery-public-data.san_francisco.bikeshare_trips`'
 ```
+  * Answer:
 | NumTrips |
 | -------- |
 |   983648 |

-  * What is the earliest start time and latest end time for a trip?
+- What is the earliest start time and latest end time for a trip?
+  * SQL query:
 ```sql
 bq query --use_legacy_sql=false '
     SELECT